 "C'mon Harry, we have to go!"
 Hermione said impatiently.

 It was late in the afternoon and Harry Potter was still going through his report about his latest mission in his office.
-It was a job he had never appreciated its merits, but it had to be done, so he fixed his partner with a stern gaze.
+It was a job he had never appreciated, but it had to be done, so he fixed his partner with a stern gaze.

 "Yes, but the kids are arriving any minute now!"

 "The kids are arriving in two hours", Harry sighed still not moving from his chair.

 He knew that once his kids and nephews and nieces were back for the summer he wouldn't be able to get any work done and he wanted to finish everything he had left so no one from the office would come bothering him during the summer break.
 He had promised his kids that this summer they could all go away together and he didn't want to let them down, especially Lily, the one who was most excited with the whole idea.

 "Harry, you do know that there are other aurors except you and me to take care of this office, right?"
 Hermione persisted.